 Aeration will benefit your lawn in many ways:

-- The activity of soil micro-organisms will increase, which will decompose thatch.
+- The activity of soil micro-organisms will increase, which will help to decompose thatch.

-- More water, nutrients, and oxygen will move into the soil.
+- More water, nutrients, and oxygen will move down into the soil.

 - Rainfall or irrigation will infiltrate better.

-- Fertilizer and pesticide run-off from overly compacted areas will decrease.
+- Fertilizer and pesticide run-off due to overly compacted areas will decrease.

-- Roots will regrow and reach deeper, getting nutrients to grow a greener, thicker lawn.
+- Existing roots will regrow and reach deeper to procure nutrients to provide you with a greener, thicker lawn.

 The Best Methods to Aerate Your Lawn